The Asset Management Review: Luxembourg

 Main sources of investment

 In parallel, the total number of investment fund entities has continued to consolidate, due to a preference to create umbrella structures.
-There were 3,669 regulated entities at the end of June 2020, representing a decrease of 186 entities over 12 months.11
+There were 3,547 regulated entities at the end of June 2021, representing a decrease of 139 entities over 12 months.12

-Luxembourg funds are distributed to investors in more than 70 countries, making the cross-border dimension of Luxembourg's fund centre unequalled.14 Nearly 60 per cent of the funds authorised for cross-border distribution are domiciled in Luxembourg.15
+Luxembourg funds are distributed to investors in more than 70 countries, making the cross-border dimension of Luxembourg's fund centre unequalled.15 Nearly 60 per cent of the funds authorised for cross-border distribution are domiciled in Luxembourg.16

-The RAIF in particular continues to attract investors (especially professional investors) who perhaps see it as a viable alternative to the SIF (and to a lesser extent to the SICAR) in terms of structure and flexibility but without an add-on regulation of the product itself.
-Since July 2016, 1,151 RAIF vehicles have been registered in Luxembourg with a variety of different investment policies,17 and 64 per cent of Luxembourg IFMs now manage at least one RAIF.18
+The RAIF continues to attract investors (especially professional investors) who perhaps see it as a viable alternative to the SIF (and to a lesser extent to the SICAR) in terms of structure and flexibility but without an add-on regulation of the product itself.
+Since July 2016, 1,403 vehicles have been registered in Luxembourg with a variety of different investment policies,19 and two-thirds of Luxembourg IFMs now manage at least one RAIF.20

-There also has been robust demand for unregulated AIFs structured as partnerships (SCS or SCSp), in particular for illiquid asset classes, mostly private equity, private debt and, to a lesser extent, real estate.
+There also has been robust demand for unregulated AIFs structured as partnerships (SCS or SCSp), especially for illiquid asset classes, mostly private equity, private debt and, to a lesser extent, real estate.

-Heightened awareness of climate change and the European Commission's Sustainable Finance initiative are important drivers of ESG and impact investing in Luxembourg, which are expected to increase in importance compared other world regions.
+Heightened awareness of climate change and the European Commission's Sustainable Finance initiative are important drivers of ESG and sustainable funds in Luxembourg, which are expected to increase in importance compared to other regions.